Bharat Textiles & Proofing Industries Ltd.

 During the year under review your company has achieved the following financial results:

-BTPIL is proudly one of the leading exporters of canvas fabric.
-Over the years theCompany have earned a respectable reputation for our Quality consistency and services.
-TheCompany normally export our products to Australia Dubai U.K. USA Srilanka WestIndies South Africa Algeria New Zealand U.A.E.
+The Company is one of the leading exporters of canvas fabric.
+Over the years theCompany has earned a respectable reputation for our Quality Consistency and services.
+TheCompany normally exports its products to Australia Dubai U.K. U.S.A.
+Srilanka WestIndies South Africa Algeria New Zealand U.A.E.
 Etc.